Jump to main content Jump to footer Skip navigation Jump to navigation start

 The Austrian Digital Competence Framework is the basis for the National Framework of Reference and includes an additional competence area: 0.
 Basics and Access.

-Keep reading for an overview of the current version DigComp 2.3 AT!
+Keep reading for an overview of the current version DigComp 2.3 AT or download the English version here!

 Der Alternativtext wird in Kürze eingefügt